eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   This use case leverages the :ref:`xtypes_discovery_matching` to create endpoints and start communicating with remote discovered endpoints with previously unknown data types.

++ :ref:`use-case-statistics-from-dedicated-interface`.
+  In complex network environments, users may require the segregation of different types of data across multiple network interfaces.
+For instance, a user might need to ensure that `:ref:statistics information <statistics_module>` is received exclusively through a network interface that is dedicated to monitoring tasks, and all other user data intended for different participants are sent through alternate network interfaces.
+This setup allows users to effectively manage network traffic and ensures that sensitive monitoring data remains isolated within a specific subnetwork.

 .. toctree::
     :maxdepth: 2
     :hidden: